Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 ---
 # Completion List

 The IntelliPrompt completion list allows you create popups for displaying a list of options used to complete what the end user is typing.
 This is most used when editing programming languages.
-Features include ctrl+space support, description tips, multiple matching algorithms, matched text highlights, filters, and more.
+Features include <kbd>Ctrl</kbd>+<kbd>Space</kbd> support, description tips, multiple matching algorithms, matched text highlights, filters, and more.

 As the end user types in the editor, the selected item in the completion list is updated to reflect the item that most closely matches what has been typed.
 The end user can press <kbd>Tab</kbd> or <kbd>Enter</kbd> to insert the complete text associated with the item.
 This immensely helps increase the productivity of end users while typing.